-- Copies of manual records or a mixtue of electronic and manual records; 35p per page, up to a maximum charge of £50
+- Copies of manual records or a mixtue of electronic and manual records

-- Inspection of records of any type without copies, including those held only in electronic form, will incur a £10 charge (It is normal for inspection to be supervised.
+- Inspection of records of any type without copies, including those held only in electronic form, (It is normal for inspection to be supervised.
 If the record has been added to in the preceding 40 days, there is no charge if the patient wishes to view the record)

 Publication of GP Earnings